robrwo/CatalystX-Statsd/README.md

 This plugin will log [Catalyst](https://metacpan.org/pod/Catalyst) timing statistics to statsd.

+# METRICS

+## `catalyst.response.time`

+This logs the Catalyst reponse time that is normally reported by Catalyst.
+However, it is probably unnecessary since [Plack::Middleware::Statsd](https://metacpan.org/pod/Plack::Middleware::Statsd) also logs response times.

+## `catalyst.stats.*.time`

+These are metrics generated from [Catalyst::Stats](https://metacpan.org/pod/Catalyst::Stats).

 # KNOWN ISSUES

 Enabling stats will also log a table of statistics to the Catalyst